ajinderbains/Amazon-Vine-Reviews-Analysis/README.md

 ## Results

-[notebook](https://github.com/ajinderbains/Amazon-Vine-Reviews-Analysis/blob/main/Amazon_Reviews_ETL.ipynb) will transfer Pet Products review  dataset into dataframes and upload the data in database and [sqlfile]() will help us find the answers for questions mentioned in overeview.
+[Colabprogram](https://github.com/ajinderbains/Amazon-Vine-Reviews-Analysis/blob/main/Amazon_Reviews_ETL.ipynb) will transfer Pet Products review  dataset into dataframes and upload the data in database and [sqlfile](https://github.com/ajinderbains/Amazon-Vine-Reviews-Analysis/blob/main/Vine_Review_Analysis.sql) will help us find the answers for questions mentioned in overeview.

 - There are **10215 paid** reviews and **2633399 unpaid** reviews.